-Distinguishing Characteristics: Caucasian Female, Blonde hair, Blue eyes, April was missing her upper front teeth at the time of her 1986 disappearance
+Distinguishing Characteristics: Caucasian female, Blonde hair, Blue eyes, April’s upper front teeth were missing at the time of her 1986 abduction

-Clothing/Jewelry Description: A white leotard, a lavender dress, a white sweater, and white leather dress shoes
+Clothing/Jewelry Description: A white sweater, a lavender dress, a white leotard, and a pair of white leather dress shoes

 Details of Disappearance